zeph1997/sentiment-analysis-stock-monitoring-bot/README.md

 # sentiment-analysis-stock-monitoring-bot
-A Telegram bot that will perform sentiment analysis on news to determine the sentiment of a give stock
+A Telegram bot that will perform sentiment analysis on news to determine the sentiment of a give stock Developed during Hack & Roll 2021 by Zeph Ng and Marcus Lee

-A Telegram bot that will perform sentiment analysis on news to determine the sentiment of a give stock.
-Developed during Hack & Roll 2021

 # Dependencies
 * pip install pytelegrambotapi